Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Navarro's 19-year-old daughter, Lizeth, and her 22-year-old son, Ricardo, live with her in a three-bedroom trailer in La Habra.

-Both say said their mom has started forgetting little things — the movie they saw last week or what they need from the grocery store.
+Both say their mom has started forgetting little things — the movie they saw last week or what they need from the grocery store.
 "I usually have to say things more than once," said Lizeth Navarro.

 Lizeth, a chemical engineering major, decided to attend college nearby partly just to keep an eye on her mother.
 She hasn't decided whether to get tested for the mutation herself.
 But her brother said he won't.